 Prior to initial use of an antibody or staining system in a diagnostic procedure, the user should verify the antibody's specificity by testing it on a series of inhouse tissues with known immunohistochemical performance characteristics representing known positive and negative tissues.
 Refer to the quality control procedures previously outlined in this section of the product insert and to the quality control recommendations of the CAP Certification Program9 for Immunohistochemistry and/or the NCCLS IHC guideline10).
-These quality control procedures should be repeated for each new antibody lot, or whenever there is a change in assay parameters.
+These quality control procedures should be repeated for each new antibody lot, or Prediluted Mouse Monoclonal Antibody 901-167-031225 whenever there is a change in assay parameters.
+Tissues listed in the Performance Characteristics Section are suitable for assay verification.